rijul007/Market-Basket-Analysis-using-R/README.md

 The objective of this project is to perform Market Basket Analysis using Association Rules to understand customer purchasing behavior and identify product associations.

 ## Dataset Used
 The analysis uses a dataset containing transaction information, with each record representing a product purchased in a transaction.
-The dataset is stored in a CSV file named "MarketBasketAnalysis.csv" and contains two columns: "Transaction" and "Product".
+The dataset is stored in a CSV file named "MarketBasketAnalysis.csv".

 ## Analysis Technique
 The project employs Association Rule Mining, specifically using the Apriori algorithm, to discover relationships between products in the transaction dataset.
 The analysis involves several key steps and tools: